nemirlev/zenmoney-export/README.md

 ## Quick Start

-Obtain an API token from ZenMoney by visiting [Zerro.app](https://zerro.app/token) and following the instructions to generate your token.
+Obtain an API token from ZenMoney by visiting [Budgera](https://budgera.com) or [Zerro.app](https://zerro.app/token) and following the instructions to generate your token.

 1. Choose a supported database type from `./docker` directory.